 • Fluid Intelligence: Ability to process and learn new information

-• Verbal Ability: Vocabulary and verbal reasoning
+• Verbal Ability: Vocabulary and verbal reasoning to manage these requirements in the workplace

 Candidates who score higher on these components are able to adjust easier to multiple demands and sudden change, use logic and reasoning to consider the long-term impact of actions, and use their critical thinking skills and logic to solve problems.
 Don’t we all want employees who can multi-task, adapt to new challenges, and use critical thinking to work through daily matters at work?